-Over the past months I have read a great deal about the Internet of Things (IoT) and how companies are moving forwards with it.
+Over the past months, I have read a great deal about the Internet of Things (IoT) and how companies are moving forward with it.

 Looking across all the stories on the web it is clear that there is an IoT Continuum when you look at the different types of projects out there which many vendors are talking about.

 This post shares some phases which I have summarized.
 I am interested to know if you think there are intermediate phases or even phases before or after these.
 I would also love to hear if you would alter the names and the focus!

 There are three things I see happening today with a fourth one maybe being the future.
 Certain projects will contain multiple phases of the continuum over time with each building on the previous one and each phase might be a milestone in a much bigger goal.